butyi/radioplayer/README.md

 Both command saves the stout and stderr into log file to see which files are faulty.

-## License
+## Usage

+- Install a command line mp3 player.
+I use ffmpeg.
+Google it how to install.
-- Ensure mp3 files are on your file system
+- Ensure mp3 files are on your file system.
+Let be your user name is "king".
+  Copy some mp3 files into your home (/home/king) folder.
 - Write/update the config.ini file with your specific settings.
+  A minimum config what is just enough to work is:
+  `[KingShuffle]`
+  `Path1 = /home/king`
+- Start the script by `python play.py`

+## Warranty

+It does what it does, how it does.
+It works for me.
+Of course not all use cases or fault cases are handled.
+So it comes without any warranty.
+But feel free to improve it or fix it bugs.

 ## License